launchableinc/cli/docs/resources/integrations/gradle+testng.md

 ---
-description: This page outlines how the Launchable CLI interfaces with Gradle.
+description: This page outlines how the Launchable CLI interfaces with Gradle+TestNG.
 ---

 # Gradle+TestNG